How to Convince your Boss About Team Building

 Here’s how to convince your boss about team building!

 There is a plethora of research on the topic of team building and its benefits.
 Despite all of this research, there are plenty of bosses, executives, and event planning committees, that don’t understand the importance of investment in team building.

-To start, determine what you would like to accomplish with your team building activity.
+To start, determine what you would like to accomplish with your team building activity and what benefits you’re looking to get out of an activity.
 Some examples would include, better communication, improving critical thinking, or clarifying roles.

 Next, find some relevant research.
 Some resources for finding team building research include the American Psychological Association, Google Scholar, and Harvard Business Review.
 Once you find some research that is relevant to your team, discuss the findings with your boss!

 2) Suggest some activities!

 There is no shortage of activities your office can do for team building, however, some are much more effective than others.
 There are team building activities that are primarily focused on having fun with your coworkers, while there are others that are specifically focused on the traits that make successful teams.

 For your boss, an activity that is purely about fun and boosting team morale may not seem very worth it.
 However, an activity that will provide tangible results can be a much easier sell.

 For example, your office can bring in a guest speaker to discuss the core values in the company.
 A company’s core values are at the soul of its operation.
 Giving employees a chance to buy into the company’s values will make them more engaged and more eager to work efficiently and productively.